gilesbowkett/laerad/README.md

 Laerad uses [SyntaxTree](https://github.com/ruby-syntax-tree/syntax_tree) to parse Ruby source files into an abstract syntax tree (AST).
-It then walks this tree, tracking every variable and method definition along with their references.
+It then walks this tree, tracking every variable definition along with its references.

 ### Detection

-Laerad flags variables and methods that are used only once or not at all.
+Laerad flags variables that are used only once or not at all.

 ### Scoping

 Variables are tracked per lexical scope.
 Each method body, block, or lambda creates a new scope.
 A variable defined inside a block is separate from a variable with the same name outside that block.

-Methods are tracked at file level.
-A method defined anywhere in the file can be called from anywhere else in the file, so Laerad counts method usage across the entire file rather than within individual scopes.

-### Dynamic Code

-Ruby code that uses metaprogramming constructs like `send`, `define_method`, `class_eval`, or `method_missing` can call methods in ways that static analysis cannot detect.
-When Laerad encounters these constructs, it marks the file as "dynamic" and skips method-usage checks to avoid false positives.

 ## Architecture